groonga/groonga/doc/source/install/others.rst

 When you specify this parameter explicitly, you must install Apache Arrow on the system beforehand.

-You can install Apache Arrow according to `the official installation procedure <https://arrow.apache.org/install/>`_.
+You can install Apache Arrow following to `the official installation procedure <https://arrow.apache.org/install/>`_.
 Groonga requires ``libarrow-dev`` on a Debian based system or ``arrow-devel`` on a Red Hat Enterprise Linux based system.

 Here is an example that enables the Apache Arrow support explicitly::